jessepav/lacygoill-wiki-backup/vim/qf.md

 file-pattern should  be parsed in  a regex-like way,  and which parts  should be parsed as environment variables:

-    :vim /pat/ $HOME/*{.sh,.txt}
+    :vimgrep /pat/ $HOME/*{.sh,.txt}
                    ├───┘  ├────────┘
                    │      └ ... because this is parsed in a regex-like way, so everything is parsed similarly └ can't be parsed as an environment variable...

 ### `:cdo` can be used to repeat a macro on an arbitrary set of locations

     /my pattern
     q .... q
-    :vim //gj {files}
+    :vimgrep //gj {files}
     :call getqflist()->reverse()->setqflist()
-    :cno norm! @q
+    :cnoremap norm! @q

-You need to reverse the qfl because each  run of the `q` macro may transform the buffer in  such a  way that the  next locations  are no more  valid (need  to be updated).
+You need to  reverse the qfl because  each run of the `q`  macro might transform the buffer in such  a way that the next locations are no  more valid (need to be updated).

 <https://vi.stackexchange.com/a/21579/17449>